A Back to Basics Post

 Let’s start by finding your balance.

 Get Out Your Camera!
 To determine your body shape, take a photo of yourself in leggings and a form-fitting cami, or if you are feeling brave, a one piece swimsuit.
 (Note: If you share cloud storage, delete the image as soon as you are done!
 Don’t ask…) Printing out your picture is even better; it helps to be able to lay a ruler on it.
 Draw a straight line from your shoulder bone (not the outside of your arm) to the widest part of your hip.
 For some women this will be the hip bones.
 For some, the widest part may be across the leg crease.
-If the line from your hips to your shoulders is vertical and perpendicular (forms a T with) the ground, your shape is balanced.
+It is quite common for the widest spot to be at the upper thigh.
+If the line from your widest spot to your shoulders is vertical and perpendicular (forms a T with) the ground, your shape is balanced.
 For reference, the balanced shapes are X, 8, H, I, and O. If the line slants, your shape is unbalanced; you may be a V, A, or Heart.

 Now, let’s see how you are waisted!